-- enrico_help: print help - enrico_setupcheck : check your installation - enrico_download : download data and auxiliary files (backgrounds, catalog, etc...) - enrico_config: produce a configuration file - enrico_gui : run the GUI of enrico - enrico_xml : produce an xml file that is use to model the ROI using the 3FGL (default) catalog. it can use the 2FGL and the 1FHL. - enrico_sed : Run gtlike afer having produced all the need fits files is asked. - enrico_testmodel [compute the log(likelihood) of the models POWERLAW, LogParabola and PLExp-Cutoff.]
+enrico_setupcheck : check your installation

+enrico_download: download data and auxiliary files (backgrounds, catalog, etc...)

+enrico_config: produce a configuration file

+enrico_gui: run the GUI of enrico

+enrico_xml: produce an xml file that is use to model the ROI using the 2FGL catalog.

+enrico_sed: Run gtlike afer having produced all the need fits files is asked.

+enrico_testmodel: compute the log(likelihood) of the models POWERLAW, LogParabola and PLExpCutoff.
 An ascii file is then produced in the Spectrum folder with the value of the log(likelihood) for each model.
-You can then use the Wilk's theorem to decide which model best describe the data. - enrico_lc: produce a light-curve by running gtlike in different time bins - enrico_foldedlc : produce a folded light-curve by running gtlike in different time bins. see the specific section in the config file - enrico_applc: produce a light-curve using the aperture photometry technique (see here) - enrico_tsmap : produce a TS map with or without the source of interest. - enrico_plot_sed : plot the SED resulting from enrico_sed
+You can then use the Wilk's theorem to decide which model best describe the data.

+enrico_lc: produce a light-curve by running gtlike in different time bins enrico_foldedlc: produce a folded light-curve by running gtlike in different time bins. see the specific section in the config file enrico_applc: produce a light-curve using the aperture photometry technique (see here)

+enrico_tsmap: produce a TS map with or without the source of interest.

+enrico_plot_sed: plot the SED resulting from enrico_sed

-- enrico_plot_lc: plot the LC resulting from enrico_lc - enrico_plot_tsmap : plot the TS Map resulting from enrico_tsmap - enrico_scan : make a profile likelihood for each free parameter of the target - enrico_findsrc: run gtfindsource - enrico_contour : make a confidence contour of 2 parameters - enrico_lrt : test custom spectral shapes by calculating their likelihoods
+enrico_plot_lc: plot the LC resulting from enrico_lc

+enrico_plot_tsmap: plot the TS Map resulting from enrico_tsmap enrico_scan: make a profile likelihood for each free parameter of the target enrico_findsrc: run gtfindsource enrico_help: print help